wafrizzell/mavenfuzzyfactory_project/README.md

 <img alt="Query result for question 6b" src="02_Images/Question_6b.png">

--- Get the lander url for each first pageview
+Now we will get the lander url (either /home or /lander-1) for each first pageview per website session in a temp table.
 ```
 CREATE TEMPORARY TABLE landing_pages
 SELECT